animupa/RMCh/README.md

 ## Source

-All data has been retrieved from the digital version of the Musical Chronics edited by the Chilean Musical Review (Revista Musical Chilena).
+All data has been retrieved from the digital version of the Chilean Music Creation section edited by the Revista Musical Chilena (Chilean Musical Review).

 ## Licence